How a finance degree can put you on the path to a career as a real estate broker

 How Do You Become a Real Estate Broker?

 As part of earning your real estate broker license, you’ll need to complete formal training courses.
 In many states, college coursework can count toward licensure requirements.
-An online Bachelor of Science in Finance can help you develop the decision-making skills and analytical prowess necessary to succeed in the fast-paced real estate industry.
+Some states may even waive the training course requirement if a candidate has taken real estate college courses.

 If you’re interested in opening up your own brokerage business, a well-rounded education that includes essential business skills and topics such as finance, accounting, marketing, communications, and operations management will help you launch, promote, and sustain your own brokerage firm.